Hungry-Innovators/interesting-birch/about.md

   type: stackbit_page_meta
   template: stackbit_page_meta
   title: About Us - Hungry Innovators
-  description: This is the about us page
+  description: >-
+    A thriving network of peers and innovators.
+Dedicated to inspiring the next generation of innovators.
   extra:
     - name: 'og:type'
       value: website